Chris3691/Dash-User-Management/README.md

 Other databases can be used - refer to SQLAlchemy for required connection statement and update the `con` parameter of `config.txt`.

-# Planned Improvements

-1. Ability to delete / edit users from the Admin page
-2. More validation on creating a new user from the Admin page (e.g. Username & Email should not already exist)

-# Contributions

-PRs accepted for suggested improvements!